 - 2. To sterilise the cutting equipment, boil it for ten minutes or run it through a flame a few times and let it cool down. - 3.
-Tie off and cut the baby's cord:
+Cut the baby's cord:

 - a.
-Create two knots/ties with sterile gauze bandage or two sterile cotton strings (you sterilised earlier in boiling water): - 1.
-Use the first string to make a knot/tie two cm (about three fingers) away from the baby's abdomen. - 2.
-Use the second string to make a knot/tie four cm (about five fingers) away from the first knot/tie. - b.
+Create two knots/ties: - 1.
+The first knot/tie is two cm (about three fingers) away from the baby's abdomen. - 2.
+The second knot/tie is four cm (about five fingers) away from the first knot/tie. - b.
 Cut between the two knots/ties with a clean razor blade, scissors or a knife. - c.
 Create another knot/tie on the side of the baby's abdomen if the cord continues to bleed after it has been cut. - d.
 Keep the cord dry and clean. - 4.
 Wipe the baby's skin clean and dry and ensure that the baby is kept warm and close to the mother. - 5.
 The baby can be dressed or wrapped.